DigitalForgeLLC/ticket-smith-resources/task_template.md

 * [Reason for task (only if provided)]
 * [Business value (only if provided)]
 * [Impact (only if provided)]
-[Note: Leave this section blank if no business reason is provided]
+[Note: Leave this section empty with a blank line if no business reason is provided]
 ```
 Format: Bullet points
 Example: * Improve page load time to enhance user experience